 ENGL 030 is designed to provide students with the communication skills needed to enter higher level courses or to satisfy personal or career goals.
 This course focuses on the following core areas: composition and grammar, literature, interpersonal communication, reading comprehension, and study skills.
-Prerequisite: Successful completion of ENGL 020, or as evaluated by the appropriate placement test.
-(112 Total course hours)
+Prerequisite: English 020, or English Language Arts 9 or equivalent, or as evaluated by the appropriate placement test.

-ENGL 045 Advanced Preparatory English
+Advanced Preparatory English